thomalex001/ga-project-1/README.md

 3. add start/reset button sounds

 DAY ONE:

-HTML
+HTML:
 Created most HTML structure based one wireframe.

 CSS:
-styled the grid and used flexbox to move <aside> to the right.
+.
+Styled the grid and used flexbox to move <aside> to the right.
+.
 Created Play Game and Restart buttons.
 Linked PlayGame button to JS.
 Play Game button functioning.

 JS:
+.
 Created Grid 10*10
-Added player and invaders on grid
+, Added player and invaders on grid
+.
 Got stuck with invaders moving pattern, for some reason they would bounce on each side only for two lines.
+.
 Used "!goingRight" with a bang operator instead of "goingLeft", also increased grid to 20*20 as I was getting an error with 10*10.